Sunday, December 1, 2013

 The other monument is of the Christian Cross and was raised by Archbishop of Nagasaki in 1961.
 On the surface of its setting stone, 6 martyrs' names are inscribed to keep the plight of these people many years ago alive and in the memory of all Christians of today and yesteryear.
 It is a place that one can lost in the magnificent scenery not to mention the history of the area and at the same time you can learn about the Christians of Japan and the persecution that they had to endure in order to follow their faith.

-Check out the Unzen Christian Memorial on a map:
+Check out the Unzen Christian Memorial here below:

 Please click on the pictures below to enlarge: